Forget the time management, it’s all about attitude

 But the other reason is that we have made been brought up to make work the most important thing in our lives.
 We use it for so many things beyond simply generating an income.
 We tie our identity to it (“I’m a lawyer”), our sense of success (“I got a promotion today”), our sense of purpose (“What my company is doing will change the world”) and our status (“I run a team of 20”).
 And, in doing so, we hand over to it so much responsibility for our happiness.
 The result is that when work clashes with other things in our lives – seeing our family and friends, reading books or listening to music, doing hobbies or simply spending time with ourselves – work always wins the battle.
 Like the banks during the financial crisis, we have made work too important to let down.

 But let it down we must.
-As British writer, David Whyte likes to say, someone who has thought about this topic a lot, work is just one of the “partners” we go through life in a relationship with, that we are somehow married to.
-But, he argues, we are at the same time “married” to two other important parts of our life.
+As David Whyte, A British writer who has thought about this topic a lot, likes to say, work is just one of the “partners” we spend our lives in a relationship with.
+It’s an important relationship, but, he argues, we are at the same time “married” to two other important parts of our life.
 These are our time with others – our real partner, our friends and family, the world; and our time with ourselves – that special relationship we have with our own health, wellbeing, dreams and values.(His book is called The Three Marriages.)
-And, he says those other two marriages, like real partners, deserve as much love and attention as we give to work.
+And, he says, those other two marriages, like real partners, deserve as much love and attention as we give to work.

 That is not going to be easy, of course.
 That sense of purpose, of status, of reward are good reasons why we feel so attached to the world of work (and why unemployment and retirement can be so scary).
 And we need to let go of them gently and sensitively.

 A good way to start is to do an exercise we often do at The School of Life: making a list of times when we have felt most alive, when we have had a real joy in who we are and what we have done.
 Try it now on a piece of paper.
 Write down six or seven moments in your life when you have felt life buzzing through you, when you have felt really glad to be alive.